farhad324/AirDraw-n-Match-A-Webcam-Paint-Digit-Recognition-Program/README.md

 ## Optional way to run the Webcam Paint (Object Tracking)
 It's not a convinient way to draw because, keeping the track of a selected object is not optimal.
 So, the object gets lost.
 But it's not advised for webcam paint.
 Check this out,
-[Webcam paint using ROI select.py ] (https://github.com/farhad324/AirDraw-n-Match-A-Webcam-Paint-Digit-Recognition-Program/blob/master/Webcam%20paint%20using%20ROI%20select.py).
+[Webcam paint using ROI select] (https://github.com/farhad324/AirDraw-n-Match-A-Webcam-Paint-Digit-Recognition-Program/blob/master/Webcam%20paint%20using%20ROI%20select.py).